 Division of New and Renewed Licenses (DNRL)

-Deputy Director: Bernie Thomson
+Deputy Director: Samuel Lee

 Responsible for program management and technical review activities associated with license renewal, new light-water and small modular reactor licensing, and reactor materials engineering issues.
 Conducts safety evaluations focused on vessels and internals, piping and head penetrations, and corrosion and steam generators.
 Provides technical expertise to support regional activities, special projects, international programs, rulemaking, standards committees, and regulatory and policy activities.
 Leads, manages, and facilitates design certification, early site permit, combined license, and license renewal applications review for light-water power reactors.
 Develops and maintains the necessary programmatic and technical support for new light-water power reactor licensing, license renewal, and reactor materials engineering activities.